swiftlang/swift-testing/Documentation/ABI/EventStreamHandling.md

 ### Decoding a JSON event record

 To decode an instance of `ABI.Record`, you'll first need to know what ABI version it was encoded with.
+We sometimes refer to this version as the JSON event stream's _schema version_.

 To get the appropriate `ABI.Version`-conforming type for a known version number, you can use `ABI.version(forVersionNumber:)`.
 If you have a JSON object from the